-- Her battalion's over achievement in Dacia also result to this, as Tanya expected to be given time (6 months) for more proper exercise like a normal force in training and avoiding getting send to Norden's front.
-However due to their splendid work in Dacia, not only does she gives idea to Rudersdorf to do the same in Norden, she also asked to lead said operation.
-Zettour also waived off her plea for training time, "Isn't it nice to get some live fire exercise in Dacia?" which is a roundabout way to say, Dacia is not a real battle so she shouldn't need time to rest or training.
+- Her battalion's over achievement in Dacia also results in this, as Tanya expected to be given time (6 months) for more proper exercise like a normal force in training and avoid getting send to Norden's front.
+However due to their splendid work in Dacia, not only does she give the idea to Rudersdorf to do the same in Norden, she also asked to lead said operation.
+Zettour also waived off her plea for training time, "Isn't it nice to get some live fire exercise in Dacia?" which is a roundabout way to say, Dacia is not a real battle so she shouldn't need time for rest or training.

 - Another routine CMOF in the series is Tanya's interaction with Rerugen and the dissonance in their monologue whenever they speak to each other.
 Lehrgen believes Tanya is a megalomaniacal battle maniac and assumes the worse of everything she did, and in the other hand Tanya has high opinion of Lehrgen as the only who one who always speaks against sending her to the front line.
 She even smiles genuinely for him from time to time, but Lehrgen assume it's her maniacal smile.

-Tanya: With this kind of add for recruitment, there's no way anyone would sign up!
+Tanya: With this kind of ad for recruitment, there's no way anyone would sign up!
 The brass like big talks so they don't know how frontline soldiers think!Lehrgen: What an ad!
 From my inspection, the mages in Norden and Rhine are boiling with patriotism!
-And the East and South wants to contribute too, there's no better add than this!
+And the East and South wants to contribute too, there's no better ad than this!